clu-ling/py-processors/docs/api.md

 ### Server Communication

-Communicating with the NLP server ([`processors-server`](https://github.com/myedibleenso/processors-server)) is handled by the following classes.
+Communicating with the NLP server ([`processors-server`](https://github.com/myedibleenso/processors-server)) is handled by the following classes:

 ## `ProcessorsBaseAPI`